Funding is available to support the ongoing professional development of staff in the CUPE 2950 employment group.

 You may submit a PD expense claim as soon as you have made your upfront purchase and have your receipts and any additional back up documentation noted on the claim form on hand.

 Receipts must be submitted to Human Resources within 60 days of the original PD expense purchase date (as shown on receipt).
-Please note that after 60 days from the original date of purchase, the PD expense will no longer be eligible for funding support.

 Review & Reimbursement Process

 One of our Workplace Learning Associates in Human Resources will review your completed PD Expense claim to ensure:

 - it is within your available individual funding limit,